 Tiger Hill and Ghum Range

-Batasia Loop and Darjeeling Himalayan Railway Tracks
+Batasia Loop and DHR Tracks

 Tea Estates — Happy Valley, Tukvar and Lebong